 Do you think your young children are too immature to learn to do these things?
 Well, they’re not.
 Teaching children habits is such a fundamental part of parenting that it is remarkable that eating is the one area where parents of young children almost never think about them.
 The truth is, though, our children are establishing eating habits with each bite they take — whether we want them to or not.

 - When they insist on eating only peanut butter and jam, hot dogs or pasta?
 That’s a habit.

 - When they refuse to eat vegetables, sit at the table or try new foods?
-These are all habits.
+Those are all habits.

-- Eat a variety of food including plenty of fruits and vegetables.
+- Eat a wide variety of food including plenty of fruits and vegetables

-- Identify when they're hungry and when they're are full.
+- Identify when they’re hungry and when they’re full.